 The main purpose of the project is to make available, to family historians and relatives, the names of those recorded on war memorials and images of the memorials and the inscriptions.
 If you find someone of interest to you, please send an e-mail message saying so, to encourage those who contribute to the project.
 Higher quality photographs can be provided, and it may be possible to answer queries about the memorials themselves.
 The address is webmaster[at]irishwarmemorials.ie (put @ in place of [at]).

-For the purposes of this inventory, an Irish war memorial is one on the island of Ireland which commemorates those who were involved, whether they died or not, in any conflict.
-It includes civilians as well as service personnel (including irregular forces), and members of armed services who died on active service but not during a war e.g. in peace-time training accidents.
+For the purposes of this inventory, a war memorial is one which commemorates those who were involved, whether they died or not, in any conflict.
+It includes civilians as well as service personnel (including irregular forces), and members of armed services who died on active service but not during a war (e.g. in peace-time training accidents).
 It also includes memorials to members of the Irish Defence Forces who died on duty with the United Nations.